justincpresley/go-cobs/README.md

 Additionally, [usage](https://github.com/justincpresley/go-cobs/blob/master/docs/USAGE.md) outlines everything you need to know about types, config, and anything that may be unclear outside of the API.

+## Notes

+***go-cobs*** stands out from other COBS libraries due to [many differences](https://github.com/justincpresley/go-cobs/blob/master/docs/DIFFERENCES.md).
+This library has discovered advances in the COBS that are not stated anywhere else.

 ## License

 ***go-cobs*** is an open source project licensed under ISC.
 See LICENSE.md for more information.